How does Multiple Streams do

 Keep it ‘high authority’ and you’ll stay away (and ahead) of mainstream SEO.

 [BONUS CONTENT] Can’t get enough?
-I recently cut a 7-minute video exposing my ‘rank & bank’ blogging formula.
+I recently cut a 10-minute video exposing my local ‘rank & bank’ blogging formula.
 Click here.

 Did you guys get some good value from this?

 Please share it out.
-I’d also love to hear your comments – both good and bad, and how I could have added more value to this guide.
+I’d also love to hear your comments – both good and bad, and how I could have added more value.